acrucetta/acrucetta.github.io/_posts/2024-05-20-choosing-tools.md

 category: 'article'
 ---

-# Tweet (140 chars)

-Learn to accept the tools you're dealt.
-Use them better if you can't change them.
-Clients pay you for the product, they don't care how you got there.

-# 150 Word Version

-When I joined my current start-up, the tech architecture was a mess.
-Lots of code with no version control or documentation.
-I wanted to change things but it was hard and frustrating.

-I realized you can't always change tools mid-project.
-You need to make do.

-Many reasons lead to complex architectures.
-Clients change what they need, your data changes, or you found better ways of doing things.

-We end up picking tools with what we know at the time.
-But sometimes that comes short.

-If you want to improve your architecture or your code.
-You need to look for good opportunities to do so.
-A good opportunity is beginning new projects.

-If you can't change it, it's helpful to accept things as they are and use the tools better.

-At the end of the day, clients pay you for the product, not for the tools you use.

-# Full Version

 It can be hard to make decisions at a startup.
 Things change, and the tools you choose today may not work tomorrow.

 When I first joined my startup, I was thrown into a messy codebase written by offshore contractors.
 We were using 50+ Postgres stored procedures without version control.
 We had over 200 Azure Data Factory pipelines but only used about a dozen.
 It was a nightmare.